-The European Nonwovens industry, as represented by EDANA, is in favour of fair and free trade and improved market access for nonwoven products.
+The European Nonwovens industry, as represented by EDANA, is in favour of free and fair trade and improved market access for nonwovens products.
+EDANA works to facilitate the removal of trade barriers between countries on a reciprocal basis and to instil a level playing field by preventing and, if needed, addressing distortions in the market.

 The Nonwovens industry emerged from the textile, paper, plastic and leather industries to become an independent industry.
 Nonwovens products should be treated differently from textile products because their production processes are fundamentally different.
-The major difference of the Nonwovens process is the production of a fabric directly from fibres or polymer chips.
-Textile fabrics are normally produced via multiple-step processes e.g. yarn spinning, weaving or knitting.
+The nonwovens process is a two step production (a web forming followed by a web bonding) of a fabric directly from fibres or polymer chips.

 The industry needs to obtain fair export access to markets where certain countries maintain abnormally high duties: e.g. Brazil, Canada, China, India Indonesia, Malaysia, Thailand (between 11% and 30%).
 As a matter of comparison, today import duties are 4.3% on HS 56.03 and 0% on HS 48.03 into the EU.
 It is to be noted that for the other major industrialised countries Japan has the same duties as the E.U.; the U.S.A. has no duties.
 In this respect, EDANA advocates a 0% tariff into the EU and Japan in order to be reciprocal with the U.S.A.

-EDANA is of the opinion that too restrictive preferential origin treatment is given to processing and working operations, carried out on third country origin material in the EU for producers of nonwoven products of chapters 56.03 and 62.
+EDANA is of the opinion that too restrictive preferential origin treatment is given to processing and working operations, carried out on third country origin material in the EU for producers of nonwovens products of chapters 56.03 and 62.
 It imposes unnecessary constraints on economic operators.
-Therefore, EDANA favours modernisation and simplification of preferential rules of origin.
+EDANA advocates for modernisation and simplification of preferential rules of origin.
 The review process also strives for a flexible approach.